seemasm20-source/networking-labs/04-tcp-ip-network-troubleshooting/project 2-ip addressing/dhcp-pool-missing.md

-## 🔍 What is a DHCP Lease Failure?
+## 🔍 What is a DHCP Pool Missing?

-A DHCP lease failure occurs when a client device is unable to obtain or renew a valid IP address from a DHCP server.
+A DHCP Pool Missing failure occurs when a client device requests an IP address from the router but the router

-This can happen when the DHCP server is unavailable, the DHCP pool is missing or misconfigured, no IP addresses are
+has no DHCP pool configured or the pool has been deleted.
+Without a DHCP pool the router has no addresses to

-available, or the client cannot communicate with the DHCP server.
+assign.
+The client receives no response to its DHCP request and self-assigns an APIPA address (169.254.x.x) instead.